erik777/kubernetes-cratedb/README.md

 * Try with a newer cluster file systems such as GlusterFS instead of NFS and see what the performance impact is, and how it behaves when a FS node goes down.

 * Ensure rolling upgrade meets [CrateDB requirements](https://crate.io/docs/reference/best_practice/rolling_upgrade.html#rolling-upgrade) for a graceful stop.
+[K8S Life-cycle hooks starter](https://pracucci.com/graceful-shutdown-of-kubernetes-pods.html).
+Refer to [K8S Volume Examples](https://github.com/kubernetes/kubernetes/tree/master/examples/volumes).